 Medicare has different parts, some of which are administered by private insurance companies.
 Most parts cover lung cancer care.

-Medicare Part A is sometimes called hospital insurance.
+Medicare Part A is also called hospital insurance.
 It pays for expenses when a person with lung cancer stays in a hospital, skilled nursing facility, or hospice, and may also cover some home health care.

 Medicare Part D is also called a prescription drug plan (PDP).
 Also administered by private insurance companies, the plans cover many of the outpatient medications that treat lung cancer.

-PDPs are available to those with original Medicare only, as most Medicare Advantage plans already include coverage for prescription drugs.
+PDPs are available to those with Original Medicare only, as most Medicare Advantage plans already include coverage for prescription drugs.

 Medicare supplement insurance is called Medigap.
-Administered by private insurance companies, the policies help fill in gaps in Medicare parts A and B. A person cannot have a Medigap and a Medicare Advantage plan at the same time.
+Administered by private insurance companies, the policies help fill in gaps in Medicare Parts A and B. A person cannot have a Medigap and a Medicare Advantage plan at the same time.

 Lung cancer starts in the lungs when the cells change and begin to grow uncontrollably.
 Cells in the lungs may change for several reasons, such as exposure to dangerous chemicals.